ChiaHanTu/my-library/C#/C Sharp Intermediate.md

 ### Access Modifier

 - Protected: Accessible only from the class and its derived classes.
+- Internal: Accessible only from the same assembly.